bencodezen/bencodezen/src/blog/principles-of-an-ally.md

 - **Offer to lead a separate discussion if things get bad.** Sometimes the discussion can get too toxic for anyone to properly navigate, so it's important to jump in at this time to say something like, "How about I set up a separate time for us to talk about this?"
 By doing this, you are buying time and can help to prepare the person you're trying to support time to prepare their thoughts.
 In addition, since you would be leading this meeting, you are putting yourself in a position of power against toxic people which can help create an even safer environment.

 - **Champion their ideas while giving credit to them.** In the tactic I mentioned earlier regarding encouraging new ideas, there will be times where they feel uncomfortable speaking up in a large group setting.
-So once you ask for their permission, help give their ideas a voice by championing it while attributing it directly to that person so the group recognizes it is their idea.
+So once you ask for their permission, help give their ideas be heard by championing it while attributing it directly to that person so the group recognizes it is their idea.

 ## Final thoughts